CupOfJoeCode/httpscan/README.md

 # httpscan
 A very simple script which scans a local network for any HTTP servers that are running.
+Basically a way crappier version of nmap with a GUI.

 Dependencies:
   requests (pip install requests)